 Tips for Stargazing

 Astronomy teaches you patience.
-While practicing stargazing, you will understand nothing comes easy, at least not in the first go.
+While practising stargazing, you will understand nothing comes easy, at least not in the first go.
 You can keep wondering about diving deep into the depths of the sky, but there will be days when you will keep missing it.
 This hunting for the treasure and missing the target keeps repeating, and it is more than usual for every beginner.

-You have to maintain the high hopes that eventually, one day, you will finally succeed.
+You have to maintain high hopes that eventually, one day, you will finally succeed.
 While checking out binoculars or telescopes, you must make sure to pick the best to serve your purpose.
 Most celestial bodies are within reach of any telescope, but some appear dim and feeble.
 For checking them, you need advanced equipment with larger apertures and better eyepieces.

 Whether you are just starting or have already developed the expertise, stargazing never ends to feed your soul.
 An hour or two a day of stargazing works like meditation for a lot of people.
 It calms their mind and energizes their soul.
-It is both a fun activity because inventing new things every alternate day and a relaxing task to practice.
+It is both a fun activity because of inventing new things every alternate day and a relaxing task to practice.

 Unfortunately, perfection is rare, no matter what you paid.
 So, the only way you excel is to keep patience and be regular at watching your star friends every night.